Genre Competition Rules & FAQ

 Does my script have to be registered?

-No, but we DO recommend registering your work with the ISA Registry, WGA and/or the Library of Congress Copyright office.
+No, but we DO recommend registering your work with the WGA and/or the Library of Congress Copyright office.

 Does the writer maintain rights to the screenplay?

-Your analysis will be emailed to you within 90 days of submitting your script.
+Feedback is completed in the order in which it is received and will be emailed to you within 90 days of your submission date.

 What if I make a mistake and send the wrong script?

-If you make a legitimate mistake entering and recognize this within 24 hours, email us here, and we’ll send you instructions on replacing your screenplay: Info@
+If you make a legitimate mistake entering and recognize this within 24 hours, email us here, and we’ll send you instructions on replacing your screenplay: Info@EmergingScreenwriters.com

 Do I need to submit a logline?
 Synopsis?